Wood Deck Refinishing

 - Mangaris is a beautiful wood similar in grain to Mahogany but different in hardness and color.
 It is a beautiful alternative to teak and ipe and its vibrant brown color is a perfect complement to any home.
 Being a bit softer than some of the other wood types makes it a bit easier to maintain because it accepts more sealer.
 We have the most knowledge and best protective coatings for this beautiful wood.
 Read more

 - Redwood has been used for centuries in many different types of exterior use.
-It has been the most popular choice for wood decks since the mid 1900’s.
+It has been the most popular choice since the mid 1900’s.
 Did you know most types of redwood are considered hardwoods?
 Yes it may be softer than teak but it is hard enough to last an extremely long time when exposed to nature’s elements.
 Being softer than other hardwoods makes maintaining redwood easy because it is able to accept a greater amount of protective coatings.
 Restoring and maintaining the rich color and beautiful color of this timeless wood is our specialty.
 Read more

 - Cedar is a beautiful wood that is mainly used for fences and sometimes decks in exterior wood use.
 Although there are many different species of cedar found throughout the world, maintaining it remains the same.
 It is able to accept a large amount of sealer so it maintains its color for years.
 We have the best sealers for maintaining cedar.
 Read more